-On August 7, 2018, Stifel and an entity controlled by Mr. Kruszewski, Stifel's CEO and Chairman, entered into an agreement by which Stifel agreed to charter a vessel owned by the entity for twelve weeks per calendar year, in exchange for an annual rental fee of \$275,000.
+On August 7, 2018, Stifel and an entity controlled by Mr. Kruszewski, Stifel's CEO and Chairman, entered into an agreement by which Stifel agreed to charter a vessel owned by the entity for twelve weeks per calendar year, in exchange for an annual rental fee.
 In addition, Stifel is responsible for the incremental costs associated with its use of the vessel.
-Either party may terminate the agreement at any time.
-The agreement constitutes a related party transaction.
-In 2020, in accordance with the terms of the charter agreement, Stifel paid the entity controlled by Mr. Kruszewski a \$275,000 rental fee and Stifel incurred other incremental costs of \$44,473 associated with Company use of the vessel.
+The agreement concluded following disposition of the vessel in June 2021.
+The agreement constituted a related party transaction In 2021, in accordance with the terms of the agreement, Stifel paid the entity controlled by Mr. Kruszewski a \$183,333 rental fee and Stifel incurred other incremental costs of \$32,408 associated with Company use of the vessel.

 On January 2, 2019, Stifel employed an adult son of Mr. Kruszewski, Michael Kruszewski, as an employee in the Alternative Investments division of its Institutional Group.
-The approximate total annual compensation of Mr. Michael Kruszewski for 2020 was \$170,000.
+The approximate total annual compensation of Mr. Michael Kruszewski for 2021 was \$300,000.
 This employment constituted a related party transaction.